fommil/fpmortals/manuscript/complete.md

 ## `Main`

 The ugliest part of FP is making sure that monads are all aligned and this tends to happen in the `Main` entrypoint.
-The problem boils down to making sure that all the monad contexts are aligned.

 Our main loop is